PeiwenSun2000/SpaceVista/readme.md

 # Usage

-Before everything, sincere apology for some part of our code is still hard code.
+Before everything, a sincere apology for some part of our code is still hard-coded.
 We are actively seeking for easy usage of this repo.

 ## SFT training: